fatcatZF/pyAtari/README.md

 # pyAtari
-Pytorch Implementation of Deep Q-Learning for Playing Atari Games
+PyTorch Implementation of Deep Q-Learning for Playing Atari Games